Rahe/simple-image-sizes/readme.txt

 3. Go to Settings > Medias
 4. Configure your new image sizes and regenerate the thumbnails !

+== Frequently Asked Questions ==

+= Where can I add image sizes ? =
+Go to Settings -> Media then you can add a image size.
+You have to add a unique custom name without any spaces or special chars.
+The best is to use something like my-custom-size.
+Then you have several fields for configuring the image size, the widht, the height, cropping.
+And then you can choose if the image is displayed on the media insertion or not ( this will be displayed on the dropdown list ).

 == Screenshots ==

 1. Settings page